How Are Neobanks Regulated?

 At Treasury Prime, neobanks have access to a network of banks that are committed to innovating responsibly, providing opportunities for neobanks to find the appropriate partner to grow with.

-How should neobanks prepare?
+How should neobanks prepare for fintech regulations?

 While there is no exact timeline on when the shifting regulatory framework will be effectuated to include non-bank entities like neobanks, it is important that neobanks start preparing now.
 Begin investing in a team to handle compliance, assess your risk profile, and find a BaaS partner like Treasury Prime that can support you end-to-end.